JAI-public/Lossless-compression/docs/performance_decompress.md

 |2  |240.02    |130.94   |32.86|26.03|23.05
 |3  |238.63    |56.76   |32.49|24.86|23.75

-Measurement code is 2021/7/28 Equivalent
+The measurement code is equivalent to 2021/7/28
 </details>